mikrosk/m68k-atari-mint-build/README.md

   the 'binary-packages' folder)
 - supporting tools and libraries for the above

+Don't forget to install the gcc prerequisities: texinfo, libgmp(-dev), libmpfr(-dev), libmpc(-dev), autotools, bison, flex etc. If something fails, check out the error message, fix it, delete all intermediate directories and start over -- it's the safest path.

 When it comes to the cross compilers, there's very little difference -- all of them produce m68k/ColdFire code, the only difference is which one is produced by default (this has meaning only if you want to compile a native